 Also, the kBox can be an ideal and powerful tool for post-activation potentiation, just before a world championship race.

-The kBox and the kPulley are already implemented by coaches of Olympic level swimmers as well as in developing younger athletes, in the US, Europe, and Australia.
+The kBox and the kPulley are already implemented by coaches and teams of Olympic level swimmers as well as in developing younger athletes, in the US, Europe, and Australia.
 For examples, please refer to the social media feed on this page.